FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 ## Certified configurations (SPAT Revolution v.22.02.50151)

-These configurations are tested and validated on a computer dedicated to SPAT Revolution.
+These configurations are tested and validated on a computer dedicated to _SPAT Revolution_.
 All other applications have been closed, and computer has been optimized as indicated below.

 Computer optimization:
 - Disable Wi-Fi and Bluetooth if not absolutely required.